-Credit risk from balances with banks and other financial instruments is managed by the Group's department of treasury in accordance with the Group's policy.
+Credit risk from balances with banks and other financial instruments is managed by the Group's financial department in accordance with the Group's policy.
 The Group only transacts with counterparties approved by the internal control procedures, which are banks and companies with good credit rating.
 Consequently, there is no significant credit risk for these counterparties.